illsk1lls/ZipRipper/README.md

-# ZipRipper - A CMD script to crack password protected ZIP, RAR, or 7z files, using JohnTheRipper
+# ZipRipper - A CMD script to crack password protected ZIP, RAR, 7z, and PDF files, using JohnTheRipper

 Credit To: <br>